 - Bold, tomato flavor - A classic ranchero sauce balanced with onion, garlic, jalapeño, and warm spices.

-- Versatile and freezer-friendly - Great for eggs, tacos, beans, and more
+- Versatile serving - Great for eggs, tacos, beans, and more.

-- Freezer friendly - Extras freeze well, so it is always available for a quick meal upgrade.
+- Freezer friendly - Extras freeze well, so it is always available for a quick meal upgrade, or make it ahead to have on hand.

 For another easy Mexican-style sauce try my green enchilada sauce.